 Any physical sporting activity (ball sport, water balloon toss, running game) is not permitted in the halls due to damage of property and disturbance to other residents.
+Paint pellet guns, starter pistols, Nerf® guns, water pistols/squirt guns, blow dart guns, and sling shots are also banned from the residence halls.
 Sports intended for outdoor play should be directed toward designated areas on campus (CU recreational areas, green space, etc.) Special attention should be paid to the potential damage to property (playing baseball near residence hall windows for example).

 Each year, Housing & Dining Services spends unnecessary time and energy on repairs resulting from vandalism.
 These repairs are paid for by all students from room and board dollars.
 Residents can reduce this unnecessary expense by helping staff hold accountable those few residents or nonresidents who vandalize buildings.
 Any resident who has any information about acts of vandalism should contact the hall office.
 This includes removing or defacing community bulletin boards and signs.
 Residents who abuse housing facilities should expect to pay for damages and to be subject to strong disciplinary action.

 Can my friend from another university, college, or home come to campus?